fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 readonly vm$: Observable<ParkingState> = this.select(state => state);
 ```

-The `select` method expects a function which in turn receives the full state.
-With this state, we can return to the components what is needed; in this case, the entire state is returned.
+The `select` method expects a function that receives the full state.
+With this state, we can return to the components what is needed; in this case, it returns the entire state.

 In this app, you need a selector, but you can have more than one.

 #### Updaters

-To update the state you will need three updaters:
+To update the state, you will need three updaters:

 1. To add or remove the error message
 2. To update the loading